A Guide to Raleigh, N.C.'s Neuse River Greenway Trail for Runners, Hikers and Cyclists

 - Abbotts Creek: Located roughly three in along the Neuse River Greenway Trail, Abbotts Creek provides short and easy connections to Green Hills County Park and Durant Nature Preserve.

 - Crabtree Creek: Stretching 15 miles from east to west across the city, Crabtree Creek provides connections to North Hills, the North Carolina Museum of Art and more.
 The connection to Crabtree Creek is at Anderson Point Park, approximately 17 miles from the start of the Neuse River Greenway Trail.
+Update, May 2019: Crabtree Creek is currently undergoing repairs and construction and it is not possible to travel from one end to the other.

 - Walnut Creek: Raleigh's second longest greenway, Walnut Creek takes trail users into downtown Raleigh where it connects with Dorothea Dix Park then continues on to Lake Johnson Park.
 The connection to Walnut Creek is approximately 20 miles from the beginning of the Neuse River Greenway Trail, and 10 miles from the center of downtown Raleigh.